How to generate PDFs in React with React to PDF

 </div>

-Generated PDF
+Generated React PDF output file

-While React to PDF is a great tool for client-side PDF generation, there are a few limitations to be aware of:
+While React to PDF is a great tool for client-side React PDF generation, there are a few limitations to be aware of:

 2. Page size — React to PDF captures the visible part of the component.
 If the component content exceeds the viewport height, it might get clipped.